 Mrs Thirlaway, Newbury

 Ceredigion has dedicated routes for the independent cyclist such as the Ystwyth Trail and the Rheidol Cycleway.
 There is a bike hire centre and shop a 10 minute drive from Banceithin, and a circular cycle route passes the end of our drive heading to Aberaeron.
-Mountain bikers are catered for at the Nant Yr Arian Forest Visitor Centre, which offers three main mountain biking trails.
+Mountain bikers are catered for at the Nant Yr Arian Forest Visitor Centre.
 Or just enjoy exploring the lanes around Banceithin - route 1; route 2 (with thanks to Richard & Elizabeth for all their pedalling!).

 "Fantastic cycling in the lanes with no cars for hours on end!"